Wine Country Tri-Cities Washington

 The Spirit of a Land Distilled

 Washington State rivals the state of California as the country’s leader in wine production.
-In particular, the Wines of Tri-Cities are the heart of this wine producing region, giving the more popular Napa Valley in California a good run for their money.
+In particular, the Wines of Tri-Cities are the heart of this wine-producing region, giving the more popular Napa Valley in California a good run for its money.

 The Growing Wine Industry

 For the past twenty years, the wine industry in the Tri-Cities has been growing, eclipsing the historically agricultural nature of the said area.
 Driving along the area, you will see magnificent vineyards side by side with the splendid landscape of the Columbia Valley.

 The area of Pasco, Kennewick, and Richland, has soil conditions and weather patterns that are like the famous wineries and vineyards of France, whose wine-producing regions produce some of the world’s most renowned wines and spirits.

 An interesting fact is that Washington State shares the same latitude with the wine-producing regions of France.
 This may be the reason why both places share an uncanny similarity in their environment; an environment that is conducive to the growth of grapes that give wines their distinctive taste and aroma.